Red-winged fairywren: Description

+This has a patchy or spotty appearance, with a mixture of blue and grey feathers on the head, and black and grey on the breast; birds born early in the breeding season will gain more nuptial plumage initially than those born late.
+Most perfect their nuptial moult by their second spring, though some may need another year.
+Several males have been observed in breeding plumage in a single group at the same time, although it is unknown if or how this is related to dominance or breeding status.

 Both sexes moult in autumn after breeding, with males assuming an eclipse non-breeding plumage.
 They will moult again into nuptial plumage in winter or spring.
 Body feathers are replaced at both moults while wing and tail feathers are in spring only, though the latter may be replaced at any time if damaged or worn.
 The blue coloured plumage, particularly the ear-coverts, of the breeding males is highly iridescent due to the flattened and twisted surface of the barbules.
 The blue plumage also reflects ultraviolet light strongly, and so may be even more prominent to other fairywrens, whose colour vision extends into this part of the spectrum.

 Vocalisations

 Vocal communication among red-winged fairywrens is used primarily for communication between birds in a social group and for advertising and defending a territory.
 They are able to distinguish different individuals on the basis of song alone, which is integral to the identification of group members and strangers.
 The basic, or "type one", song is a one to four second high-pitched reel consisting of 10–20 short elements per second; it is sung by both males and females, particularly when there is a dispute over territory boundaries.
 Singing occurs most frequently before and just after dawn.
 Foraging birds maintain contact with each other by soft, repeating see-see-see descending tones, while a loud, sharp tsit serves as an alarm call.